Contact:

-Definition: What is meant by roof load capacity
+Definition: What is meant by roof load capacity?

 Roof load capacity refers to the sum of permanent loads (self-weight of the structural system, waterproofing, build-ups) and variable loads (use, snow, wind, water accumulations) as well as extraordinary actions (for example, impact, exceptional temperature events).
 In addition, temporary construction site loads occur, such as from equipment, components, materials, or groups of persons.
 Roof loads act as area loads, line loads, or point loads and are transferred through the roof structure into columns, walls, and foundations.
+For temporary works, the decisive factor is how these actions combine and where they are introduced into the structure at any given time.

 Types of roof loads and load cases in deconstruction practice